Will My Phone Work in Mexico? What to Know in 2025

 An e-SIM card will only give you data, not a local number, but you can still use Whatsapp or other wifi apps for calling.

-To use an e-SIM card, you will need to have a compatible phone and will need to purchase an international travel E-SIM plan from an e-SIM provider like Holafly.
+To use an e-SIM card, you will need to have a compatible phone and will need to purchase an international travel E-SIM plan from an e-SIM provider like Airalo.

-Once you have your e-SIM card, you will need to enable it and then will have a data plan without having to use a physical SIM card.
+Once you have your e-SIM card, you will need to enable it and then will have a data plan as soon as you land without having to use a physical SIM card.

 Buy a Mexican Cell Phone

-As a last resort, you could also buy a burner phone in Mexico for around $20 USD.
+As a last resort, you could also buy a cheap phone in Mexico for around $20 USD.

 Cheap cell phones in Mexico can be purchased at Oxxo convenience stores or in most shopping malls and will come with a prepaid SIM card.